Food Q&A: Meat Shrinkage

-Chances are, you've been there: You buy several pounds of meat to cook for a crowd only to take it out of the oven and find a cut that it looks much smaller than the cut you bought at the store.
+Chances are, you've been there: You buy several pounds of meat to cook for a crowd only to take it out of the oven and find it looks much smaller than the cut you bought at the store.
 What?!

 Q: What causes meat to shrink?